rgalvan77/ap/curriculum/1/notes/index.md

      <second block of statements>
     }
     ```
+    in which the code in first block of statements is executed if the Boolean expression condition evaluates to true; otherwise, the code in second block of statements is executed.

 [^4]: The syntax for a `for` loop in the AP CSP Exam reference sheet is:
     ```